functions-lab/geo2sigmap/README.md

 ```console
 python3 gen_data/Step1_OSM/OSM_PreCheck_and_Download.py
 ```
-The above command has a default setting of 512m area dimension and 0.2 building to landing threshold.

 The output of this step should look like this(min_lon, max_lat, max_lon, min_lat, b2l_ratio, uuid ):
 > -78.931571,36.017079,-78.921207,36.007433,0.767999,12862155-54ef-44ac-95cf-7aa7d0a862d4